 - any customer service communications, including communications with respect to claims of error or unauthorized use of Earned Pay Advance; and

 - any other communication related to Earned Pay Advance.

 Although we reserve the right to provide Communications in paper format at any time, you agree that we are under no obligation to do so.
 All Communications in either electronic or paper format will be considered to be "in writing."
 You should print a paper copy of these Feature Terms of Service and any Communication that is important to you and retain the copy for your records.
 If you do not wish to receive these Terms of Service or the Communications electronically, you may not use the Feature.

-If you have activated the Earned Pay Advance Feature with us and you wish to withdraw your consent to have Communications provided electronically, you must de-activate the Feature by contacting email@example.com and stop using the Feature.
+If you have activated the Earned Pay Advance Feature with us and you wish to withdraw your consent to have Communications provided electronically, you must de-active the Feature by contacting [email protected] and stop using the Feature.
 Any fees to de-activate the Feature are disclosed in the terms and conditions your Juice Prepaid Mastercard.
 Any withdrawal of your consent to receive electronic Communications will be effective only after we have a reasonable period of time to process your withdrawal.